01 of 09

 - A side chapel that can be seen off the north Quire aisle holds the relatively simply memorials of Queen Elizabeth II's parents (George VI and Elizabeth, the Queen Mother) and her sister, Princess Margaret.

 - A simple stone slab in the center aisle of the Quire is the entrance to a vault that holds the tombs of Henry VIII, Charles I (beheaded by Cromwell's forces, after the English Civil War), and Jane Seymour (Henry VIII's third wife, who died following the birth of Henry VIII's only son).

 Medieval carved wooden stalls in the Quire are where the Knights of the Order of the Garter gather during their annual ceremony.
 The banners hang over their individual stalls and about 700 engraved and enameled brass plates of former knights are attached to the backs of the stalls.
 In 2008, Prince William became the 1,000th knight of the order.

 The Chapel is open to visitors between 10 a.m. and 4 p.m.
 Monday through Saturday.
-During worship services, including Sunday services, the Chapel is closed to visitors but the public is welcome to attend to take part.
+During worship services, including Sunday services, the Chapel is closed to visitors, but the public is welcome to attend and take part.

-There are at least three services day and sometimes more.
+There are at least three services daily.
 Check the St. George's Chapel diary to find out when to attend a service.